 - One-to-one care for the surrogate and team

 Ideally, the surrogate should have one-to-one care during the pregnancy.
 This might not be possible, but it is an important consideration.
-Surrogates and intended parents don’t want to have to re-tell their story to a new midwife or doctor at every appointment.
+Surrogates and intended parents do not want to have to re-tell their story to a new midwife or doctor at every appointment.
 Ask if the hospital is able to provide the team with one primary point of contact at the hospital to assist in continuity of care and support.
 Continuity of care is proven to improve birth outcomes and experiences.

 - Privacy and Information-Sharing

 Most surrogates will be happy to give consent for their intended parents to receive information about the pregnancy and the baby, and for them to sit in on midwife and doctor’s appointments.
 But this should not be taken for granted, remembering that the surrogate’s bodily autonomy is important and she has a right to privacy.
 Be careful that the medical team is not given unlimited permission to discuss the surrogate’s pregnancy, health or body with the intended parents without the surrogate’s knowledge.
 Ideally, the surrogate should receive the information directly and share it with the intended parents herself.
 Most teams have agreements about the best way to share and receive information prior to entering the surrogacy arrangement.
+Read more about privacy and information-sharing in surrogacy arrangements.

 - Birth Education and Parent Craft for the Intended Parents

 Ask if the hospital will provide ‘parent craft’ and birth education for the intended parents.
 The birth and parent craft classes are usually offered to pregnant people and their partners, but your surrogate probably doesn’t need to attend.
 If you are not comfortable attending a hospital birth class as intended parents, you might like to have private birth classes with a midwife who is LGBTQI+ friendly and understands the complexity of surrogacy arrangements.
 My intended parents and I had our own birth education session with a private doula which was tailored for our needs and very helpful.
+You might be interested in the Surrogacy Podcast Episode with Sheridon Byrne, doula and birth educator.

 - Intended Parents in the birthing suite or theatre.